 A successful applicant must have an outstanding balance on eligible student loan debt used to fund an undergraduate degree from an approved NYS college or university.

-Eligible student loans include NYS or federal government loans, or loans made by commercial entities subject to governmental examination.
-This does not, however, include Parent PLUS loans, loans which may be cancelled under another program, private loans given by family or friends, or student loan debts paid by credit card.
+Eligible student loans include NYS or federal government loans, or private student loans made by commercial entities subject to governmental examination.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to five years.